UK-Pendyala/nasa-dashbaord/README.md

   Provides quick layouts with utility classes and is widely known with a large ecosystem.

 - **Global CSS Model**:
-  Effective for prototypes, but overrides can become messy in larger applications.
+  Effective for prototypes, but complex to manage in larger applications.

 - **JS Integration**:
-  Historically jQuery-centric (improved in v5), but still less “React-native” than Material UI.
+  Historically jQuery-centric, but I feel its still less “React-native” than Material UI.

 #### my Choice

-I chose **Material UI** for its React-native patterns, strong TypeScript types, and theming capabilities that greatly with my component-driven application architecture.
+I chose **Material UI** for its React support, strong TypeScript types, and theming capabilities that greatly with my component-driven application architecture.

 ### 3. Client-side Pagination vs Server-side Pagination